Four subtitles this entry:

 One might be curious as to how many people who can feel a sense of belonging are required for a university to achieve this inclusive goal.
 If we take the findings of Sanz-Garcia et al’s 2021 meta study about the prevalence of psychopathy as true,[c] then 8.1% of the 7,989 university students enrolled at the University of Lethbridge in Fall 2022 meet the criteria for psychopathy (the findings of the meta study indicate that psychopathic traits are significantly higher in the student population than the general population).
 That amounts to 647 students!
 Of these 647, perhaps some feel they belong and some don’t, depending on each student’s degree of psychopathy.
 But if each reveals his psychopathy to you, presuming your non-psychopathy, would you believe his report of this feeling?

 Martens claims that some psychopaths do feel a sense of not-belonging which culminates in emotional pain, “As with anyone else, psychopaths have a deep wish to be loved and cared for.”[b]
-So, if some psychopaths can feel a sense of not-belonging, these same people might also be able to feel a sense of belonging.
+So, if some psychopaths can feel a sense of not-belonging, these same individuals might also be able to feel a sense of belonging.
 In fact, there might be a social justice imperative to ensure the psychopath feels a sense of belonging.
 How so?
 Because, as Martens notes, “Social isolation, loneliness, and associated emotional pain in psychopaths may precede violent criminal acts.”[b]
 But this endeavour at inclusion is fraught.

 As Martens notes, “[a psychopath’s desire to be loved and cared for] remains frequently unfulfilled, however, because it is obviously not easy for another person to get close to someone with such repellent personality characteristics.”[b]
 These repellent characteristics which include “impulsivity, recklessness/irresponsibility, hostility, and aggressiveness,”[b] are certainly part of diversity in the broad sense.
 That is, it’s just trivially true that each of us is made up of unique characteristics.
 But will an empathy-building exercise in an EDI workshop mitigate these repellent characteristics or soften others’ attitudes toward them?
 Martens notes that treating psychopathy is very difficult and only possibly successful.
 Treatment may include “psychotherapy, psychopharmacotherapy, and/or neurofeedback” as well as at least five years of psychotherapy. [b] So, I wouldn’t be too optimistic about the ability of a perspective-sharing workshop to help a psychopath.
 In fact, it might be that these workshops make things worse for the psychopath.
 And others.